All articles

 80% (stated minimum)

-n=72 seeds, 3 batches, Oct 2025–Mar 2026.
-Paper-towel method at 26–27°C, pH 6.2 distilled water, transplanted at 0.5–1.0 cm taproot.
-Partial sprouts excluded from success count.
+Methodology widely reported among Canadian growers: paper-towel method at 26–27°C, pH 6.2 distilled water, transplant at 0.5–1.0 cm taproot.
+Partial sprouts typically excluded from success counts.

 Strain Quality: What the Genetics Actually Delivered